Civility, Citizenship and Character Education

 g) Observance of laws and rules;

-i) Dignity, and other traits which will enhance the quality of students' experiences in, and contributions to, the community.
+i) Dignity, and other traits which will enhance the quality of students' experiences in, and contributions to, the community.; and

 The District encourages the involvement of staff, students, parents and community members in the implementation and reinforcement of character education in the schools.